-Yes, time once again for my imitation of Sisyphus.
-Time to make an attempt at stemming the tide of Christmas advertising that seems to inundate us earlier and earlier with each passing year.
+Yes, boys and girls, it's time once again for my annual imitation of Sisyphus.
+It's time to roll the Thanksgiving Comes First boulder up the mountain of Christmas advertising that inundates at an earlier date with each passing year.

-All of the above worked, on a spectacular level, because it happened at an appropriate time.
+All of the above worked, on a spectacular level, because it happened at an appropriate time and was limited in duration.
 No retailer (or city, or homeowner) dared breach the unofficial line of demarcation – Thanksgiving.
 It was an unwritten rule that one holiday would play out completely before speaking of another was allowed.

 Now?
-Nobody cares.
+Few retailers care.
 Whatever you can peddle, whenever you can peddle it, is the mantra.
 It matters not a whit how many people’s memories are trampled, nor how irreligious the displays and advertisements.
 The only thing that counts is that ledgers get into the black.
 Restraint and taste are passé.
-The more outrageous the spectacle, the better for the bottom line.
+It seems the more outrageous the spectacle, the better for the bottom line.

 I’m going to give it a try.
 I hope you'll help.

 If you believe, as I do, that Thanksgiving should play out fully before Christmas season begins; that Christmas carols should not be heard on the radio before at least Thanksgiving evening; that advertisers who dare to encroach upon Thanksgiving - or, God help us, Halloween - should be told in no uncertain terms that you despise their hideous advertisements and that you will not shop at their establishments unless they cease and desist; that malls who put Santa Claus on display before Veterans Day should be ashamed of themselves; then please consider doing something about it.